Welcome to Raining Minds

 Hi, I’m Kirsty.

-I am a specialist educator, a mother, and a late-diagnosed ADHDer.
+I am a classroom teacher, specialist educator, a mother, and a late-diagnosed ADHDer.

 The name Raining Minds was gifted to me by my son.
 To us, a "Raining Mind" perfectly captures the neurodivergent experience.
 It represents the constant downpour of ideas, the heavy clouds of sensory overload, and the clarity that comes when the right support finally clears the air.
 It is intense, it is beautiful, and it requires its own unique navigation.